Stochastic Constrained DRO with a Complexity Independent of Sample Size: Related Work

 \end{savenotes}

-\textbf{Primal-Dual Algorithms.} Many primal-dual algorithms designed for the min-max problems can be directly applied to optimize the constrained DRO problem.
-The algorithms proposed in \citep{nemirovski2009robust, juditsky2011solving, yan2019stochastic,namkoong2016stochastic, yan2020sharp,song2021variance,alacaoglu2022complexity} are applicable to solving~(\ref{eq:pdro}) when $\ell$ is a convex function.
-Recently, \citet{rafique2021weakly} and \citet{yan2020sharp} proposed non-convex stochastic algorithms for solving non-convex strongly convex min-max problems, which are applicable to solving~(\ref{eq:pdro}) when $\ell$ is a weakly convex function or smooth.
+\textbf{Primal-Dual Algorithms.} Many primal-dual algorithms designed for the min-max problems~\citep{nemirovski2009robust, juditsky2011solving, yan2019stochastic,namkoong2016stochastic, yan2020sharp,song2021variance,alacaoglu2022complexity} are applicable to solving~(\ref{eq:pdro}) when $\ell$ is a convex function.
+For non-convex loss functions, recently, \citet{rafique2021weakly} and \citet{yan2020sharp} proposed non-convex stochastic algorithms for solving non-convex strongly convex min-max problems, which are applicable to solving~(\ref{eq:pdro}) when $\ell$ is a weakly convex function or smooth.
 Many primal-dual stochastic algorithms have been proposed for solving non-convex strongly concave problems with a state of the art oracle complexity of $\O(1/\epsilon^3)$ for finding a stationary solution~\citep{huang2020accelerated,luo2020stochastic,tran2020hybrid}.
 However, the primal-dual algorithms require maintaining and updating an $\mathcal O(n)$ dimensional vector for updating the dual variable.

+\textbf{Constrained DRO.} \citet{wang2021sinkhorn} studies the Sinkhorn distance constraint DRO, a variant of Wasserstein distance based on entropic regularization.
+An efficient batch gradient descent with a bisection search algorithm has been proposed to obtain a near-optimal solution with an arbitrarily small sub-optimality gap.
+However, no non-asymptotic convergence results are established in their paper. \citet{duchi2021learning} developed a convex DRO framework with $f$-divergence constraints to improve model robustness.
+The author developed the finite-sample minimax upper and lower bounds and the non-asymptotic convergence rate of $\mathcal O(1/\sqrt{n})$, and provided the empirical studies on real distributional shifts tasks with existing interior point solver \citep{udell2014convex} and gradient descent with backtracking Armijo line-searches~\citep{boyd2004convex}.
+However, no stochastic algorithms that directly optimize the considered constrained DRO with non-asymptotic convergence rates are provided in their paper.